 Basically, there's nothing that you can glean from reading endless crowdfunding guides that you can't learn better for yourself by studying other projects.

-I caution that that's a dangerous and slippery slope.
+That's a dangerous and slippery slope.

 Consider it more like art class than math class.